MoFEM/mofem-cephas/joss/paper.md

  However, raising the order of approximation comes with a computational cost: the algebraic solver time and the matrix assembly time are increased.
  Unfortunately, there is no universal solution to tackle these two difficulties simultaneously.
-To reduce the solver time, the properties of hierarchical and heterogenous approximation basis, constructed Legendre [@ainsworth2003hierarchic] or Jacobi [@fuentes2015orientation] polynomials, can be exploited.
-Such bases enable to rise approximation locally and produce sparse and well-conditioned systems of equations.
-Moreover algebraic system constructed with hierarchical basis can be naturally restricted to lower dimensions and used as preconditioner, e.g. multi-grid solvers.
+To reduce the solver time, properties of hierarchical and heterogeneous approximation basis, constructed using Legendre [@ainsworth2003hierarchic] or Jacobi [@fuentes2015orientation] polynomials, can be exploited.
+Such bases permit to increase approximation order locally and produce sparse and well-conditioned systems of equations.
+Moreover, algebraic system constructed with hierarchical basis can be naturally restricted to lower dimensions and used as preconditioner, e.g. with multi-grid solvers.
 This approach is ideal for elliptic problems such as solid elasticity; however, for hyperbolic problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
 In this latter case, different